 The IPTT should be submitted along with the LogFrame as an annex.
-The IPTT includes output, outcome, and impact indicators linked to the food assistance program application's purpose, subpurpose, and intermediate outcomes.
-The IPTT is an awardee's primary tool for organizing and reporting on performance and contextual indicators.
-The IPTT should include FFP required, required if applicable, and standard indicators based on the program's proposed activities, as per the revised FFP list of indicators (issued in April 20, 2013), in addition to program-specific indicators.
+The IPTT includes output, outcome, and impact indicators linked to the food assistance activity application's purpose, subpurpose, and intermediate outcomes.
+The IPTT is an awardee's primary tool for organizing and reporting on performance and contextual indicators. and the IPTT should include FFP required, if applicable, and standard indicators based on the activity's proposed actions as per the revised FFP list of indicators (issued on April 20, 2013), in addition to activity-specific indicators.
 As part of the application, the IPTT should also include estimated target values for all FFP baseline and final evaluation indicators.
-Target values should be based on the applicant's proposed percentage change from the start of the program.
+Target values should be based on the applicant's proposed percentage change from the start of the activity.9

-Within 30 days of the M&E workshop for new awards, awardees will be required to submit a revised IPTT with start-of-program values and targets for all FFP annual monitoring and program-specific indicators.
+Within 30 days of the M&E workshop for new awards, awardees will be required to submit a revised IPTT with start-of-activity values and targets for all FFP annual monitoring and activity-specific indicators.
 Following the completion of the baseline study, awardees should submit a revised and complete IPTT with the actual baseline values and targets for baseline and final evaluation indicators.